 Esperanza’s approach is designed to enhance families’ strengths and encourage communication among young people and their caregivers.
 We believe every young person is unique and we personalize our services for each individual participant.
-We strive to help young people learn to make better decisions, as well as to utilize the support and guidance of positive adults, as their own capacity for decision making develops.
-Esperanza’s services are designed to support caregivers to monitor and guide their children more effectively.
+We strive to help young people learn to make better decisions, as well as to utilize the support and guidance of positive adults as their own capacity for decision making develops.
+Esperanza’s services are designed to work with caregivers to guide, support and supervise their children more effectively.
 We strive to overcome access issues by delivering services in the home and community.

 The services we provide include the following:

 - Up to 6 months of individual and family therapy for each young person, as well as for their caregiver(s) and other family members.
 Sessions occur twice a week for most of the program, with phone contact in between as needed;

 - Assessment, case management, and crisis intervention;